b0ck/mpd_web_gui/README.md

 * A status bar showing the current song (refreshes on song play/pause)
 * Pause/resume a song from the status bar
 * Show song progress
-* socket communication for UI updates
+* Socket communication for UI updates

 ## What needs to be done
 * Implement a playlist